 The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

-This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms but also fosters the exchange of best practices among schools and teaching communities.
-Its impact cascades through local forums and Partner Schools events, reaching school leaders, teachers, and ultimately students and has already resulted in tangible improvements in participating schools.
+This initiative not only provides educators with funding, mentoring, and resources to implement research findings directly in their classrooms, but also fosters the exchange of best practices among schools and teaching communities.
+Its impact cascades through local forums and Partner School events, reaching school leaders, teachers, ultimately students and has already resulted in tangible improvements in participating schools.

-The British Council Partner Schools' Action Research programme supported twelve researchers from nine countries-Pakistan, Egypt, Bangladesh, Nigeria, Ghana, Jordan, Zimbabwe, Peru, and Colombia-on projects focused on leadership, continuous professional development (CPD), and technology, addressing shared global challenges in education.

 About British Council Partner Schools

 British Council Partner Schools is a global community of over 2,300 schools, supported by the British Council, delivering UK qualifications.
-A trusted partner, we help improve education quality, supporting learners worldwide to achieve their potential through UK education and qualifications.
+We help improve education quality, supporting learners worldwide to achieve their potential through UK education and qualifications.
 We support Partner Schools in over 40 countries, transforming the lives of over 250,000 students each year.

 About the British Council